ibm-cloud-docs/appid/mfa.md

     </tr>
   </table>

-  If a user does not supply the information pulled by the parameter, it appears blank.
+  If a user does not supply the information that is pulled by the parameter, it appears blank.
-  {: tip}
+  {: note}

 ### With the APIs